steveliao93/GCN_LogsigRNN/README.md

 ## Citation

-Please cite this work if you find it useful:
+Please cite this work if you find it useful.